bkatiemills/blog/_posts/2016-03-01-writing-data.markdown

 Pika,likes_string,TRUE
 ```

 Long format is characterized by writing one measurement per line (with many lines for a single subject), while the *wide format* we began with writes one subject per line (with many measurements on that line).
 Long format has the advantage of making those missing values implicit, avoiding blowing up our file sizes on disk or our data frames in memory during analysis.
-It's also our first example of why those unique identifiers matter; take off the `name` column above, and there's no longer any way to tell what pieces of data belong to the same cat.
+It's also our first example of why those unique identifiers matter; take off the `name` column above, and there's no longer any way to tell which pieces of data belong to the same cat.

 One of the places where simple delimited text files start to get hairy is with datasets that have a variable amount of measurements.
 For example, what if you're into recording information about groups of things *and* information about each member of that group - say the group of birds in a given tree, and something about each individual bird.
 One strategy is to make rows for the smallest unit of things you're measuring (in this case, each bird):